Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Event Categorization

-Names of, and detectable particles in, the categories used in this reweighter application are listed in Table \ref{tab:categories-variables}'s left and middle column.
-In CCQE-like interactions in neutrino mode, events with multiple neutrons over threshold are rare, and the efficiency to reconstruct a neutron increases significantly with neutron kinetic energy.
+Names of, and above-threshold particles in, the categories used in this reweighter application are listed in Table \ref{tab:categories-variables}'s left and middle column.
+In CCQE-like interactions of neutrinos, events with multiple neutrons over threshold are rare, and the efficiency to reconstruct a neutron increases significantly with neutron kinetic energy.
 Therefore as a simplification, all topologies with one or more neutrons are considered together and only the most energetic (or ``leading") neutron's kinematics are included in the reweighting scheme.
 Similarly, the numbers of events with more than two protons above reconstruction threshold is small, and so such events are lumped into a single category, again with training based on the leading protons.
-In this way, the kinematic information of these final state particles can be selected from the numerous degrees of freedom in neutrino interaction.
+In this way, the kinematic information of these final-state particles can be selected from the numerous degrees of freedom in neutrino interaction.
 They form a lower-dimensional parameter space that is useful for detector-focused interpretation and can be more easily reproduced by the machine learning based reweighting.

 Reweighting takes place within these categories, with each category having its own BDT reweighter trained independently of the others and used to estimate weights for events of that category exclusively.